lpww/doomgrader/README.md

 ### Optional

-- `DOOMGRADER_ROOT`: This is where doomgrader will store depotdownloader as well as the game files.
+- `DOOMGRADER_ROOT`: This is where doomgrader will store depotdownloader as well as the game files

   Defaults to `~/doomgrader`
-- `DOOMGRADER_PATH`: This is where the game files will download to.
+- `DOOMGRADER_PATH`: This is where the game files will download to

   Defaults to `~/doomgrader/files`
 - `DEPOTDOWNLOADER_PATH`: This is where the DepotDownloader files will download to.
-This folder can be safely deleted after running the script if you don't want to keep DepotDownloader.
+This folder can be safely deleted after running the script if you don't want to keep DepotDownloader

    Defaults to `~/doomgrader/depotdownloader`
-- `STEAM_PATH`: You will only need to change this if you have changed your steam games directory.
+- `STEAM_PATH`: You will only need to change this if you have changed your steam games directory

   Defaults to the normal steam dir `~/.steam/steam/steamapps/common`

 ## Run the script